marprok/mips32_emulator/README.md

 ### The assembler program

-**This is not a real assembler program**
+**This is not a real assembler program.**

 It was created as a tool from the author in order for him to avoid the painful(but educational) process of manualy translating operations from text to binary.
-The assembly program must contain a sigle instruction per line and all the instructions must be of the following type.
+The assembly program must contain a single instruction per line and all the instructions must be of the following type:

 * inst_name, reg1, reg2, reg3 (for R type instructions)
 * inst_name, reg1, offset, base_address (for LOAD/STORE instructions)